SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

     src="/assets/images/blog/hcloud-cx-openssl.webp"/>
 </div>

-If you are interested in seeing the actual numbers, click on the "Show details" button to expand the benchmark scores in a table:
+You can see the actual numbers by clicking on the "Show details" button to expand the benchmark scores in a table:

 <div class="text-center m-2.5 mt-8 mb-6">
   <img class="zoomin w-full"